 - Update version or patches from GUI: This is an easy way to be informed if a patch is available and ready for download from the GUI.

-- Materials database: The material database has been redone for FLOW-3D Cast to include more properties as well as better navigation and material organization.
+- Materials database: The material database has been redone for FLOW-3D CAST to include more properties as well as better navigation and material organization.

-Cast 4 features a new innovative and intuitive Model Setup panel which greatly reduces the time required to create real simulations.
+FLOW-3D CAST v4 features a new innovative and intuitive Model Setup panel which greatly reduces the time required to create real simulations.
 Users are guided through the simulation setup process by the logically arranged setup panels at the left side of the Model Setup window.
 Elements of the casting process are entered by their actual names (e.g. mold, casting parts, filters) and appropriate physical models are activated automatically.